EricJPogueCourses/Lewis/README.md

 Also uses react-bootstrap-table2
 which is installed with "npm install react-bootstrap-table-next"

+Also uses react-player
+which is installed with "npm install react-player --save"

 ## Available Scripts

 In the project directory, you can run: